Debamalya, 6 hours ago

 Creative Agencies need to overhaul their thought processes.
 They not only need to invest in smarter, talented, and creative personnel but also hold sessions for their workforce which will help them stay updated with the latest in the world.

 Many agencies work according to the brief given to them by the client.
-This involves working monotonously fulfilling the client’s request, whether it be in terms of campaign, social media strategies, or even websites.
+This involves working monotonously fulfilling the client’s request, whether it be in terms of campaigns, social media strategies, or even websites.
 This reduces risks, and affords lesser chances of ‘screwing up’.

-However, a good creative and digital agency is one, which takes risks, has conviction over its creative strategy and convinces the client that this can be a newer, more challenging, and radical way forward.
+However, a good creative and digital agency is one, which takes risks, has conviction over its creative strategy, and convinces the client that this can be a newer, more challenging, and radical way forward.
 CEOs and Creative Directors of agencies keep thinking- why couldn’t we do this.
 Why didn’t we think of this?
 You might have, had you listened to the junior copywriter who suggested this, and you turned him down.

 Social Media Agencies need to state working on their story-telling process.
 A good social media post does not exist in isolation.
 It has a past, a present, and is linked to the future.
-If you want to make your brand relatable, credible and honest, you need to have a strong narrative of the brand you are representing.
+If you want to make your brand relatable, credible, and honest, you need to have a strong narrative of the brand you are representing.

 People are interested in knowing who you are as a brand.
 A brand has become an autonomous individual entity, having a distinct personality of its own.
 In this changed era of informal, unofficial conversations and dialogues, a brand, which does not strike the right chord with audiences, will wither away on social media.

 Original content is the best mechanism to build trust if you are a brand.
 Shutterstock or Image Bazaar images will not cut it anymore!
-Agencies should start suggesting photo-shoots, video-shoots and strong and original content creation.
+Agencies should start suggesting photo-shoots, video-shoots, and strong and original content creation.

 This requires building new verticals like the Photography Department and the Video Department.
 However, as an agency, these verticals will help you put forward a better story for your clients and the brands you are servicing.